Architecture Deep Dive

 -- Admins see everything

--- Users see only their region
+-- Other users see only their own region / department

-AND region = '{{{context.user.region}}}'
+region = '{{{params.region}}}'

-AND department = '{{{context.user.department}}}'
+AND created_by = '{{{auth.username}}}'

-When to Use flAPIβ
+When to Use flAPI

-Ideal Use Cases β β
+Ideal Use Cases ✅

 - High-frequency access to stable data: Dashboard APIs, analytics endpoints